semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     49.99

-There is a short hand form of writing this, which is much more prefered
+There is a short hand form of writing this called augmented assignment, which is much more efficient

 ```python